 9. Victor Frankenstein (Frankenstein by Mary Shelley)

 Now, before you say "he's the ultimate mad Scientist" I'm talking about the character as originally described in Shelley's novel from 1818, not the "It's aliiiiiive!" guy from the 1931 movie.
 Frankenstein, as he appears in the book, is a tragic hero; so excited by discovery that he doesn't think about the possibility of things going wrong.

-Victor Frankenstein of the book was also a much better Scientist than Frankenstein of the movies.
-The monster he creates isn't ugly, but perfectly formed.
-It can also speak, read, write and argue philosophically.
+Victor Frankenstein of the book was also a much better Scientist than the Frankenstein of the movies.
+The monster he creates isn't ugly but perfectly formed.
+It can speak, read, write and argue philosophically.
 The only reason, in fact, Victor comes to loathe his creation is because he fears he has crossed a moral boundary.
 Most movies tend to miss the fact that Frankenstein was a good guy haunted by his own guilt, although I recommend the Kenneth Brannagh and James McAvoy versions if you're interested.

 8. Zefram Cochrane (Star Trek)

 In the Star Trek Universe, Cochrane is a pretty important, although not very well known character.
 In the fictional history of the show, he's the guy who invented warp drive and made first contact with aliens.
 Without him, human beings would never have been allowed to trek in the first place!
 The reason I've chosen him isn't for his appearance in the episode Metamorphosis however, it's his appearance in the eighth movie, First Contact, played by James Cromwell.